x

 Lavry dedicated both concerti to young talented pianists in their early twenties, who were just beginning their musical careers.

 The first piano concerto, Opus 201, was dedicated to a young pianist from Tel-Aviv, Pnina Salzman.
 He dedicated the second concerto, opus 210, to Menachem Pressler, a young pianist who immigrated to Israel from Germany and lived in Haifa.
 Pressler was twenty-four when he premiered the concerto.
-Renowned pianist Frank Peleg performed it again a few years later.
+Renowned pianist Frank Peleg performed it in 1952.

 The Concerto for Piano and Orchestra No. 2 includes three movements.